-- Let's focus on our honesty in our business dealings, particularly on those seemingly insignificant things that escape other people's attention. - 2.
+- 1. Let's try to focus on honesty in our business dealings, particularly on those seemingly insignificant things that may escape other people's attention. - 2.
 Cheating is most tempting when other people are unaware.
 Let's try to remember that Hashem is always watching us.
+Learning mussar can help to strengthen our awareness of this reality.

-Shabbat shalom, Rabbi Ledder
+Shabbat Shalom, Rabbi Ledder